wjlander/MusicMind/replit.md

 # Overview

-A comprehensive wellness application built with React and Vite that supports mental health through various interactive tools and games.
-Originally a music quiz app with Spotify integration, it has evolved into a complete mental wellness platform featuring therapeutic activities, crisis support, habit tracking, and emotional processing tools.
-The application provides a safe, supportive environment for users to engage with evidence-based mental health practices through an intuitive, beautifully designed interface.
+A comprehensive wellness platform built with React and Vite that supports mental health through various interactive tools and games.
+Originally a music quiz app with Spotify integration, it has evolved into a complete mental wellness ecosystem featuring therapeutic activities, crisis support, habit tracking, emotional processing tools, and advanced data analytics.
+The platform now includes sophisticated features like personalized recommendations, data export capabilities, offline functionality, and comprehensive progress tracking.
+The application provides a safe, supportive environment for users to engage with evidence-based mental health practices through an intuitive, beautifully designed interface that adapts to individual needs and patterns.

 # User Preferences